Oregon vs. Oregon State NCAA Football Odds, Plays and Insights | November 27, 2021

 - Oregon's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- Oregon is 4-4 against the spread and 8-0 overall in games when it puts up more than 24.8 points.
+- When Oregon scores more than 24.8 points, it is 4-4 against the spread and 8-0 overall.

-- When Oregon totals over 377 yards, the team is 4-5 against the spread and 8-1 overall.
+- Oregon is 4-5 against the spread and 8-1 overall when the team piles up more than 377 yards.

-- This year, the Ducks have 11 turnovers, five fewer than the Beavers have takeaways (16).
+- The Ducks have turned the ball over 11 times this season, five fewer than the Beavers have forced (16).

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.